Governing or Regulatory Body

 Assignments and Sublets

-In Nova Scotia sublets, not assignment, are referenced in the legislation.
+In Nova Scotia sublets, not assignments, are referenced in the legislation.
 Landlords must approve the new tenant and may not arbitrarily deny a sublet.
 Requests to sublet need not be in writing.
 A sublet fee (up to a maximum of $75) may be charged if it is specified on the lease.

 Rent Increases: Notice and Timing